 A Deeply Rooted Culture

-The SMSC is a Community of Dakota people whose ancestors have lived in this region for centuries.
+The SMSC is a Community of Dakota people whose ancestors have lived in the region near Shakopee for centuries.
 The Dakota people are part of the Great Sioux Nation.
 Historically, the Dakota hunted wild game, fished in the rivers and lakes, gathered wild rice, and aligned their lives with the changing seasons.

 Living a culture that is intertwined with its natural surroundings, the SMSC is committed to bridging its longstanding values with the latest science to help protect and restore wetlands, aquifers, prairies and forests.
 The SMSC reservation is home to multiple green roofs, which improve energy efficiency, reduce storm water runoff, and filter out pollutants.
 The tribe has its own honey bee, maple syrup, and certified organic egg operations.
 We also maintain and harvest the Wozupi Tribal Gardens to promote organic and naturally grown fruits and vegetables.